Western Washington University · Bellingham, Washington

 Physical Education and Health P-12, BAEd

-What Is the Study of Physical Education and Health?
+What is the study of Physical Education and Health P-12?

 The study of Physical Education and Health involves courses in Kinesiology, Behavioral and Cultural Foundations, Health Education, Physical Education pedagogy, and educational foundations.
 These courses prepare individuals to effectively teach pre-kindergarten through 12th grade students motor skills and movement patterns; develop their understanding of movement concepts, skills, and strategies; and facilitate students’ knowledge of health related concepts related to lifelong fitness and health.